Medication

 Psychology Today article on serotonin

-While the chemical imbalance theory is increasingly seen as outdated, SSRIs may still reduce anxiety through another mechanism: the numbness effect
+While the chemical imbalance theory is increasingly seen as outdated, SSRIs may still reduce anxiety in two ways: they lower the body’s overall tension, and for some people there is an additional numbness effect.

 But this reduced anxiety comes at a cost — the same numbness that dulls fear and worry can also lessen positive emotions, making everyday experiences such as eating food less enjoyable.